mixmastamyk/console/docs/readme.rst

 - Version 0.9909 - Pyupgrade to 3.8 idioms, probably doesn't fully support 3.6
   any longer.

-- Version 0.9908 - Apologies, the progress bar has changed from a 0-99 scale to a 0-100.
-Perhaps should use 0-1 ?
+- Version 0.9908 - Apologies, the progress bar has changed from a default 0-99 scale to a 0-100.
+Using your own scale (or tqdm style) should continue to work.

 - Version 0.9907 - Apologies, the Screen class will have a few changes in the names of attributes to make them more consistent.